jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 3. Configure Jellyfin to use video acceleration and point it at the right device if the default option is wrong.

-4. Try and play a video that requires transcoding and run the following, you should get a hit:
+4. Try and play a video that requires transcoding and run the following, you should get a hit.

 `$ ps aux | grep ffmpeg | grep accel`